- 11 October 2010

 So, for instance, if they need a team member as well as a leader, a perfect illustration will be when your line manager asked you to do something and you then got your team to help you follow due process to do it.

-6. ask about remuneration
+6. Ask about remuneration

 Unless asked what you think about the salary, don’t comment.
 It’s just a simple answer to a simple question.
 Don’t labour it.
 Don’t even make a facial gesture!
 If, after the interview, you decide you can’t take the job at that pay, wait until you’re offered the position.

-7. be honest
+7. Be honest

 Always, always be honest.
 If you get caught out (which you will eventually) then you’ll lose the job.

-8. be on time
+8. Be on time

 We don’t mean you need to turn up in the nurses uniform of your current job!
 But don’t give them any cause to question your otherwise superlative interview performance because you wore your running shoes to an interview.

-10. body language
+10. Body language

 First up, make good eye contact (but it’s not a staring competition!)

 Procedures, again, should be drawing from training and best-practice.
 If you waffle through them it will sound like you don’t really know what you’re meant to be doing.

 Third, smile.
 Of course, if you really feel like you’re face is going to crack if you smile then don’t - you’ll only look panicked.